hrshchaudhary/Elastic-Search-to-Open-Search-Migration/README.md

 # Elastic-Search-to-Open-Search-Migration
 If you are thinking of migrating Elastic Search to Open Search this repo is for you.
-This repo provides rest high level client  <br />
+This repo provides rest high level client.
 Basically there are three steps which are to be used:

 1. Provisiong an Open Search Cluster